digitaltrails/piKam/README.md

   doing almost anything quite difficult - a touch screen would work around this issue because the pointer location would always be under your finger.
-As a temporary measure I've added code that tracks the mouse and draws a small white square at its position.
+As a temporary measure I've added code that plots the mouse location where it was last clicked.
 * From what I gather the keyboard may also have issues.
+It's better to run the GUI app in a console because terminating it via Control-C is more reliable in a console environment.
+* Control-C is the only way to terminate the App.

 If you have Kivy installed: